Bus advertising: Bus exteriors

-A BEST Bus with advertisements on its body.
-The bus is supplied free of cost in exchange for advertising rights.

 A bus in Singapore with an advertisement for Amazon, with 2D billboards and 3D boxes on the roof of the bus.

+Wrap advertising on a bus in Denmark.

 Panels

 Adverts are often placed as basic rectangular motifs on the side or front of a bus.
 These may be applied directly to the bus.
 Additionally, adverts may be printed on placards known as boards, which are slotted into special guide fittings attached to the side of the bus.

 Partial and full adverts

+A bus in Hong Kong with T-side advertising.

 Occasionally, the entire surface of a bus is turned into an advertisement.
 This can be a whole side or rear of a bus, or a scheme applied to the entire exterior, known as an 'all-over advert' bus.

 A variety of formats are available to marketeers, although the most commonly used media formats are: